Atanii/j-pic-view/README.md

 - [x] MDI <i>(see more at: https://en.wikipedia.org/wiki/Multiple-document_interface)</i>
 - [x] User authentication with Apache Shiro, Admin and regular user roles.
-- [ ] Separate permissions for viewing image types like .png, .jpg, ...etc.
+- [x] Separate permissions for viewing image types like .png, .jpg, ...etc.
-- [ ] Database for user informations: SQLite.
+- [x] Database for user informations: SQLite.
-- [ ] Browsing a fixed image directory.
+- [x] Browsing a fixed image directory, which the user sets on starting the app.
-- [ ] Showing images.
+- [x] Showing images.
-- [ ] Admin can change regular user permissions.
+- [ ] Admin can change regular user permissions, add, remove users.
+- [ ] Storing passwords as hashes.